objectscript/Polymetric-Dashboard/docs/InstallUsingKit.md

 The kit is made up of two xml files and one directory.

 ##### DashboardInstaller.xml
-  - This xml file is the only file you will need to interact with to install the System Monitor Dashboard.
+  - This xml file is the only file you will need to interact with to install the Polymetric Dashboard.
 It automatically sets up all necessary functionality for you.

 ##### DashboardSupport.xml
   - This xml file is an export of all the Caché code needed for monitoring the Caché environment.